A common Amusing Injury

 - Many was the time in Tom and Jerry when Tom would get his butt pricked with a pin by Jerry or have something heavy fall on his tail, always resulting in one of two hilarious Stock Screams.

 - Happened in an episode of Heathcliff and the Catillac Cats when Heathcliff jumps on a potted cactus placed by some mice.
 After he leaps off, the mice shove another cactus underneath where he lands, causing him the jump off again.

 - In the short Longhair and Dumbledome, the latter falls off a cliff, and out of sight.
 He then promptly jumps aaaaall the way back up, and attributes the sudden burst of strength to a cactus that he landed on.

 - Subverted in Adventure Time in the episode "Up a Tree."
-The porcupine invokes this trope for Finn as a way of trying to get the latter's frisbee from the former's tree.
-While the initial intent fails, is does provide Finn with convenient climbing tools in the form of the porcupine's spines.
+The porcupine invokes this trope for Finn as a way of trying to get the latter's frisbee from the former's tree, but Finn doesn't think that would actually work.
+The porcupine does it anyway and fails, but it does provide Finn with convenient climbing tools in the form of the porcupine's spines.

 - The second act of the episode "Bogus To The Rescue" combined this with an inversion of Agony of the Feet, when Bogus gets his foot smashed by a mallet that pops out from the back of a toy train.

 - Bogus does this again near the end of the episode "Waterboy Bogus", due to the pain of getting his fingers smashed by the treasure chest lid, when Ratty closes up the treasure chest.

 - Some of the humor of medical students and professionals references this trope.
 The "ceiling sign" and "chandelier sign" are what you see when you poke a patient where it hurts and suddenly need to patch your ceiling or rehang a chandelier afterward.